PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [BNS](https://www.lrt.lt/naujienos/lietuvoje/2/1538042/buhaltere-ikliuvo-i-sukciu-pinkles-o-prienu-savivaldybes-istaiga-neteko-daugiau-nei-35-tukst-euru) Article  specific Employee of the Institution got fabricated e-mail with the Request from Director of this Institution.
+According [BNS](https://www.lrt.lt/naujienos/lietuvoje/2/1538042/buhaltere-ikliuvo-i-sukciu-pinkles-o-prienu-savivaldybes-istaiga-neteko-daugiau-nei-35-tukst-euru) Article  some Employee of the Institution got fabricated e-mail with the Request from Director of this Institution.
 ```

 ```